exoplatform/exo-documentation/docs/GettingStarted.rst

 |image163|

-After updating the article, the information update user, update date and hour are available in the details as well as the different changes.
+When an article has been edited, the details view display the updated date and author besides initial information.

 |image164|